This collaborative project seeks to offer insights into how higher education and performing arts engage with blended learning.

 Launched in July, the Trinity Laban student-staff collaborative research began as four separate master’s projects before being brought together by programme leader Dr Liliana Araújo and further expanded to focus on students and teachers.

-All studies have been approved by the Trinity Laban Research Ethics Committee.
+This project has been approved by the Trinity Laban Research Ethics Committee.

-Surveys are open until Monday 20 July.
+Surveys are open until Friday 31 July.

 To participate, you must be over 18 years old and work as teacher/lecturer in Performing Arts academic and non-academic/outreach programs at a conservatoire or university in order to complete the survey.